 Interior Region

-The lows range from -5 F to -20 F over the course of the season.
+The lows range from -5 F to -20 F during the season.
 Rarely, temps can drop to as low as -60 F.

 It is a little warmer in Denali ranging from 9 F to 25 F as the average high.
 The lows range from around -10 F to 0 F. It can drop to -40 F.